How to Build a Strong Community for Tech Startups

 In any event, you'll need a space where all the action will happen, a place where the community members will meet, discuss, and engage with your offering.
 Here are a couple of options to get you started.

 Social media channels — being present on socials is a "must" these days.
 Depending on the specifics of your product, you can opt for a channel that best resonates with the target audience.
-For instance, LinkedIn, YouTube, and Twitter are popular choices, so you can create your own LinkedIn group or YouTube channel if it makes sense for your case and your startup marketing strategy.
+For instance, LinkedIn, YouTube, and Twitter are popular choices, so you can create your own LinkedIn group or YouTube channel if it aligns with your startup marketing strategy.
+Additionally, you can embed LinkedIn feed on your website to showcase real-time updates and enhance audience engagement.

 As such, some B2C app products, like fitness applications, encourage users to share their results or progress on Instagram.
 They expand their feed with user-generated content, run challenges, and hold other activities to motivate users to take photos and tag the app's account, thus growing visibility, brand recognition, and the community.